The Veeraswamy Archives: A Century of Indian Dining

 Veeraswamy Guests Dining through the decades

 The King of Denmark used to visit Veeraswamy whenever he came to London and decided to ship out a cask of Carlsberg beer to be stored at Veeraswamy and served to him whenever he ate curry.
+That is how the combination of having beer with curry began.

 Veeraswamy was a haunt of Edward, Prince of Wales, whose coat of arms was hung outside the door.
 Visiting royalty, dignitaries and Indian Maharajahs travelling to London used Veeraswamy for entertainment of their English friends, and their own dining.